equitymarkets/deep-learning-challenge/README.md

 Overview of the analysis: Explain the purpose of this analysis.

-The purpose of this analysis is to predict charity funding.
+The purpose of this analysis is to predict the y-value (whether or not a project receives charity funding) so that we may better understand the likelihood of a given project getting funding in the future.

 Results: Using bulleted lists and images to support your answers, address the following questions: